Seneca-244200/OOP-Workshops/WS03/readme.md

 ##### Dynamic Memory Allocation and Copying

-Create a private method that receives one argument:
+Create a private method called **aloCopy** that receives one argument:
 - a constant C-string for the cardholder's name.

     Dynamically allocate a C-string, pointed to by the character pointer attribute of the class, and copy the name into it.